The undergraduate Certificate in Writing requires a minimum of 19 s.h. Students must maintain a g.p.a. of at least 2.00 in work for the certificate.

 Core Courses and Focused Electives

-Students must complete a total of 12 s.h. of core writing courses.
-To see which core classes are being offered in a given semester, please visit our Magid Center Course Database.
+Students must complete a total of 9 s.h. of core writing courses.
+These core classes are listed in the Requirements section of the UI General Catalog.

 Students earn a total of at least 9 s.h. in focused electives, which they select from courses in at least two of the following categories (maximum of 6 s.h. from any one category).